 The unemployment rate is higher for people from a BAME background than from a White background, although the rate varies considerably by ethnic group.
 This short paper summarises trends in unemployment rates and looks at how rates vary by ethnicity, age and gender.Jump to full report >>

-The UK unemployment rate (the proportion of the economically active population who are unemployed) was 4.2% in January-March 2018.
-The unemployment rate was 3.8% for the White ethnic group compared to 7.1% for people from a BAME (Black, Asian, and Minority Ethnic) background, although the rate varied between different ethnic minority groups.
+The UK unemployment rate was 4.0% in April-June 2018.
+The rate was 3.6% for people from a White background compared to 6.3% for people from BAME (Black, Asian and Minority Ethnic) backgrounds, although there was substantial variation between different ethnic minority groups.